 Access to Cutting-Edge Treatments

-Some trials test new drugs before they've been FDA-approved.
-Researchers only test drugs that show promise in the laboratory.
+Some trials test new drugs before the FDA approves them.
+Researchers only test those that show promise in the laboratory.

 "Through a clinical trial, a patient may get access to a new medicine that could potentially be the next great drug," says Erica L. Mayer, MD, MPH, of the Dana-Farber Cancer Institute in Boston.
 "A woman can get the treatment of tomorrow today.
 But some will not work as well as we hope."

-Some combine two drugs that haven't been used together before.
-Others test how well radiation or surgery work in advanced breast cancer patients.
+Other studies test drugs that haven't been used together before, or check on how well radiation or surgery treat advanced breast cancer.

 Special Attention From Health Care Professionals

-Doctors, nurses, and researchers watch you very closely during a trial, says Sarat Chandarlapaty, MD, PhD, of Memorial Sloan-Kettering Cancer Center in New York City.
-Often, you'll receive extra support and information.
+Doctors, nurses, and researchers follow your health very closely during a clinical trial, says Sarat Chandarlapaty, MD, PhD, of Memorial Sloan Kettering Cancer Center in New York.
+Often, you'll get extra support and information.